- Meet our students

 Negotiated Project (International)

-This subject comprises the [AQF] Capstone experience for this course and is only available for students with a grade point average of H2A or above.
-Students will undertake an individually negotiated investigative study or project on issues that apply to the area of international education such as understanding learners, curriculum development and pedagogy, assessment, teacher collegiality and leadership, or international mindedness.
+This subject comprises the [AQF] Capstone experience and is compulsory for students who are seeking recognition for the IB Advanced Certificate in Teaching and Learning by the International Baccalaureate®.
+Students will undertake an individually negotiated project on issues that apply to the area of international education such as understanding learners, curriculum development and pedagogy, assessment, teacher collegiality and leadership, or international mindedness.
+This project can take the format of a literature review, Document Analysis or Action research project.
 Students must submit a proposal for consideration at the start of the semester and refine this as part of the project.
-Once the supervisor has accepted the proposal, the student should carry out the investigation or inquiry.
+Once the supervisor has accepted the proposal, the student should carry out the project.
 During the investigation the student should have regular contact with the supervisor to report progress and receive academic advice.
-The project report should give clear evidence of research skills and critical judgement, and demonstrate the ability to present the outcomes in a disciplined way that conforms to normal scholarly conventions.
+The project report should demonstrate clear evidence of research skills and critical judgement, and demonstrate the ability to present the outcomes in a disciplined way that conforms to normal scholarly conventions.

 Detailed Information EDUC90490